 Our brand and reputation are key assets, and we believe our continued success depends on our ability to preserve, grow and leverage the value of our brand.
 Our ability to attract and retain clients is highly dependent upon the external perceptions of our level of service, trustworthiness, business practices, management, workplace culture, financial condition, our response to unexpected events and other subjective qualities.
 Negative perceptions or publicity regarding these matters, even if related to seemingly isolated incidents and whether or not factually correct, could erode trust and confidence and damage our reputation among existing and potential clients, which could make it difficult for us to attract new clients and maintain existing ones.
 Negative public opinion could result from actual or alleged conduct in any number of activities or circumstances, including handling of complaints, regulatory compliance, such as compliance with government sanctions, the Foreign Corrupt Practices Act (FCPA), the U.K. Bribery Act and other anti-bribery, anti-money laundering and corruption laws, the use and protection of client and other sensitive information and from actions taken by regulators or others in response to such conduct.
-Furthermore, as a company with headquarters and operations located in the U.S., a negative perception of the U.S. arising from its political or other positions or publicity would materially and adversely affect our revenues and profitability.
+Furthermore, as a company with headquarters and operations located in the U.S., a negative perception of the U.S. arising from its political or other positions could harm the perception of our company and our brand abroad.
+Although we monitor developments for areas of potential risk to our reputation and brand, negative perceptions or publicity would materially and adversely affect our revenues and profitability.
 Social media channels may also cause rapid, widespread reputational harm to our brand.
 Our brand and reputation may also be harmed by the actions of third parties that are outside of our control, including vendors and joint venture partners.